willkg/everett/docs/configuration.rst

 Implementing your own parsers
 -----------------------------

-It's easy to implement your own parser.
-You just need to build a callable that takes a string and returns the Python value you want.
+Implementing your own parser should be straight-forward.
+Parsing functions always take a string and return the Python value you need.

-If the value is not parseable, then it should raise a ``ValueError``.
+If the value is not parseable, the parsing function should raise a ``ValueError``.

 For example, say we wanted to implement a parser that returned yes/no/no-answer: